 Glenaras Gas Project

-The Glenaras Gas Project is contained within ATP 2019 (formerly ATP 529) in the western portion of the Galilee Basin and is highly prospective for coal seam gas (CSG) with an independently certified 3C Contingent Resource of more than 5,300 PJ.
+The Glenaras Gas Project is contained within ATP 2019 (formerly ATP 529) in the western portion of the Galilee Basin in central Queensland.
+Galilee Energy Limited owns the acreage 100% and is the Operator.

 |Coal depth (m)||900 – 1,000|

 |Resource concentration (bcf/km2)||5.2|

 An average coal thickness of 19m combined with gas contents of ~5.3 m3/tonne represent world class levels of resource concentration and compare well with some of the best CSG fields in Queensland.
 An average permeability of ~45md is excellent for CSG developments.

 The historical challenge in the Galilee Basin has been the ability to depressure the coal sufficiently over a large enough area in order to achieve commercial gas flow rates.
 The primary issue in this area has predominantly been poor well design along with poor artificial lift selection.
 Historically, all production wells and pilots drilled in this permit have used vertical wells which have been either fracture stimulated or left with open-hole under-reamed sections.